GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Experiment

 \subsubsection{Outgroup Data}

-Outgroup data were collected from outgroup members in a single session conducted prior to the main experiment (see Section~\ref{sec:procedure}).
-Three types of data were retained: \textit{persona data} (self-introductions and personal experiences), \textit{outgroup proposals} (collective and individual action plans), and \textit{discussion logs} (transcripts of the outgroup's deliberation).
+Outgroup data were collected from outgroup members in a single session conducted prior to the main experiment (Section~\ref{sec:outgroup_session}).
+Three types of data (i.e., \textit{persona data}, \textit{outgroup action plan}, and \textit{discussion transcripts}) were retained as described in Section \ref{sec:implementation}.
 All data were originally recorded in Chinese and used across all experimental sessions.